 In this section

-No consent is required but parents should be advised of the benefits and potential complications associated with the procedure:
+Parents should be informed and consented, prepare the patient ensuring that they have been advised of the benefits and potential complications associated with the ventricular reservoir tap:

 To be performed by Doctors/NNP’s only